Gichamu/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash specifies program to write script is bash
+#!/bin/bash specifies program to execute the script is bash
-rm /tmp/my_first_directory/betty removes the file betty which is in the directory my_first_directory in the tmp directory
+rm -r /tmp/my_first_directory removes the directory my_first_directory and its contents from the tmp directory